osrn/lazy-ledger/README.md

 ```

 ## Configuration
-The plugin must be configured by adding a section in `~/.config/solar-core/{mainnet|testnet}/app.json`.
-Add a new entry to the end of the `plugins` section within the `relay` block.
+The plugin must be configured by adding a section in `~/.config/solar-core/{mainnet|testnet}/app.json` at the end of the `plugins` within the `relay` block.
 A sample entry is provided [below](#sample-configuration).
 Configuration options explanied [here](#config-options).

 This sample config will;
-- allocate 100% to reserve address until block height 100000, paying every 24 hours at 00:10 UTC
+- allocate 100% to reserve address starting with 90000 until block height 100000, paying every 24 hours at 00:10 UTC
 - allocate 50% to voters, 50% to reserve address starting with block 100000 until 2022-08-14T23:59:59.999 UTC, paying every 24 hours at 00:10 UTC
 - allocate 90% to voters, 10% to reserve address between 2022-08-15T00:00:00.000Z and 2022-08-22T00:00:00.000Z, paying every 6 hours at 10 minutes past UTC.
 - allocate 50% to voters, 50% to reserve address after 2022-08-22T00:00:00.000, paying every 24 hours at 00:10 UTC